drand/website/CONTRIBUTING.md

 ## Tools

-The following tools are used by the IPFS docs team to help create documentation.
+The following tools are used by the Drand Docs team to help create documentation.

 ### Visual Studio Code